davidleghorn/atom-focus-mode/README.md

 ### focus shadow mode
-Fades all lines in the editor and highlights the cursor line and the three lines before and after the cursor line.
+Fades all lines in the editor and highlights the cursor line and the two lines before and after the cursor line.
+The number of lines to highlight before and after the cursor line can be configured via package settings.

 To toggle focus shadow mode;